Margo Jackson

 I am a registered member of the British Association for Counselling and Psychotherapy, MBACP, and I hold an enhanced DBS check.

-If you are a parent or carer who is wondering whether therapy is the right step for their child, I offer an initial 15-minute phone call to discuss next steps further.
-Please get in touch via the button below or by email if you would like more information:
+If you are wondering whether therapy is the right step for your child, I offer an initial 15-minute phone call where we can have a chat and arrange an initial parent consultation.
+Please get in touch by clicking on the button below or by email.